 The LIS-ip is highly configurable and can work with many different LIS types and laboratory workflows.
 The LIS-ip can be configured to provide seamless integration between the LIS and the BOND system allowing automatic recognition of LIS slides, which eliminates the need for slide relabeling.
-See Workflows (Section 11.8 on page 272) for a general overview of the workflows available.
+See 11.8 Workflows for a general overview of the workflows available.